luckyhackersacademy/luckynotes/README.md

 - When you create new notes, they're visible only to you until you publish
 - Draft notes can be accessed by the URL
 - Publish draft notes and edit markdown directly in the browser
-- When you publish a note, you can configure to publish on twitter as well (don't forget to set publishing.twitter to true on app.config.ts)
+- When you publish a note, you can configure it to publish on X/Twitter as well (don't forget to set `publishing.twitter` to true on app.config.ts)
 - RSS feed (`/feed.xml`) automatically generated
 - Sitemap (`/sitemap.xml`) automatically generated
 - View and like count without the need to login (powered by fingerprintjs)